Panquesito7/gautam-07/README.md

  <p>
-Hi 👋, I am Gautam Khatter and I am an engineer from <b>India</b> who is passionate about problem solving and taking on challenging tasks.
-I usually work with <b>MERN</b> stack but I am always eager to learn new tools and technologies to increase my knowledge and expertise.
+  Hi 👋, I am Gautam Khatter and I am an engineer from <b><i>India</i></b> who is passionate about problem solving and taking on challenging tasks.
+I usually work with <b><i>MERN</i></b> stack but I am always eager to learn new tools and technologies to increase my knowledge and expertise.
 I love meeting developers and engineers to discuss various possibilities to solve a particular problem.
-I am mostly self-taught but couldn't have reached here if I hadn't had help from my mentor <b>Mr. Saurabh Shukla</b>.
+I am mostly self-taught but couldn't have reached here if I hadn't had help from my mentor <b><i>Mr. Saurabh Shukla</i></b>.
 </p>

 <br>